replit/river/PROTOCOL.md

 A server (also called a router) is made up of multiple 'services'.
 Each 'service' has multiple 'procedures'.
 A procedure declares its type (`rpc | stream | upload | subscription`), an input message type (`Input`), an output message type (`Output`), an error type (`Error`), and the associated handler.

+*Note: all types in this document are expressed roughly in TypeScript.*

 The type signatures (in TypeScript) for the handlers of each of the procedure types are as follows:

 - `rpc`: `Input -> Result<Output, Error>`